glennj/exercism.io/jq/high-score-board/README.md

 Another word for _name_ is _key_.

 The _value_ can be of any JSON type.
-Different _values_ in the same object can be different type, like this example.
+Different _values_ in the same object can be of different types, like this example.

 <!-- prettier-ignore -->
 ```json